Subin-Vidhu/2024/AI in Healthcare Specialization/Introduction to Healthcare/Readme.md

 ###### Problem of Risk

-- Risk: the possibility of facing a financial loss associated with the use of using a particular healthcare service.
+- `Risk`: the possibility of facing a financial loss associated with the use of using a particular healthcare service.